rofl0r/scidb/trunk/src/tk/treectrl/README.txt

 	   If set, use expensive calculation considering column spans.
 If not set, column spans will be discarded during the calculation.
 Defaults to "no".

+	treeCtrl <pathName> -state normal|disabled
+		Set one of the states for the treectrl.
+If set to state normal the item/columns state will not be superseeded, but if set to disabled the item/column state will be superseeded.
+Defaults to "normal".

 	<pathName> column create <columnDesc> -steady <boolean>
 		If set, keeps the width of a column after an element